Marine Scotland has told the seafood industry to get EU exit ready

 Marine Scotland produced guidance material on international trade in 2019, preparatory to a potential no-deal Brexit – guidance.
 We would urge you to visit this website in the first instance, and consider downloading the guidance leaflets and following up the links that would be relevant to your business.

-For additional comprehensive guidance from the Scottish Government, please visit this website: preparing for Brexit.
+For additional comprehensive guidance from the Scottish Enterprise, please visit this website: operating after Brexit.

 Fishing Vessel Registration and Inspection by LA’s – URGENT